olgam4/articles/vim-tools/README.md

 To be honest, `ThePrimagen` is probably the guy I looked up to the most back when I was starting `vim`.
 He streams himself coding, uses a keyboard-cam to flex his rapidity and is very instructionnal.
 Obviously, he has coded some `vim` plugins and this one I quite enjoy.

 At first, when I switched to `vim`, I missed having the everlasting terminal at the bottom of my screen...And this harpoon only makes it better by giving you four of them!
 I mapped the plugin to be `,t[qwer]` and it lets me jump to a terminal and let it run in the background whilst I code.
 It can be very useful for testing, running your application et cetera.
-You can always use `:!` but this one changes your whole buffer to a terminal, so after you've run something, you can `/` the output which is an awesome feat!
+You can always use `:!` to run commands or `:terminal`, but this one comes with the added benefit that background tasks can write to the buffer, so after you've run something, you can come back to it and `/` the output which is an awesome feat!

 ## ~ Plugin 'tpope/vim-surround'